 If you’re getting serious about getting a transcription career, you can check out my general transcription practice files here.
 Practicing with real-life tapes and seeing the finished transcripts will make you feel more self-confident about your transcription skills and you can see how well you’re doing.

-6. Follow directions
+6. Follow directions and style guides

 7. Spellcheck before submitting

 Don’t forget to spellcheck and proof your work before submitting it.
 Speed is important but accuracy counts even more.

 Just test, test, and test and don’t become discouraged.
 Sometimes you can land a transcription job fairly quickly.
 Sometimes it can take weeks or months.
 A lot of companies only hire periodically so you have to hit them at the right time.
 Don’t be discouraged if you don’t hear from a company after testing or applying to them.
 Sometimes you may hear back from them weeks or months later and sometimes you’ll never hear from them.

 Apply and to a test today.
 You may actually do better than you think you will.
 If you don’t do well, practice a little more and then re-apply.